 USA and Canadian sales only.

-The 9F kits listed below are IN STOCK
+The 9F kit is IN STOCK

 The British Railways BR Standard Class 9F 2-10-0 was designed for British Railways by Robert Riddles for use on fast, heavy freight trains over long distances.
 The total number built was 251.
 The last of the class, 92220 ‘Evening Star’, was the final steam locomotive to be built by British Railways, in 1960.
 Withdrawals began in 1964, with the final locomotives removed from service in 1968.
 Several examples have survived into the preservation.